Javascript is not enabled.

 Taxes are a big consideration when you begin withdrawing money from your retirement savings account.
 If it’s a traditional 401(k) or IRA, withdrawals are taxed as ordinary income.
 “It has a ripple effect on your overall tax situation and cash flow,” says Kuderna.
 “That $1 million is suddenly $700,000.
 It’s not going to last as long.”

-How to fix it: Move some of your retirement savings into a Roth IRA or convert your traditional 401(k) into a Roth 401(k).
+How to fix it: Consider moving some of your retirement savings into a Roth IRA, or convert your traditional 401(k) into a Roth 401(k).
 With both investment vehicles, you don’t pay taxes on withdrawals once you’ve had the account for five years and are 59½ or older.
-Keep in mind that the conversion is a taxable event.
+But keep in mind that you’ll pay taxes on the conversion.

 The great wealth-eroding factor has always been inflation.
-That’s worse in 2022, with inflation running at a 40-year high of 8.6 percent.
-Diminishing purchasing power isn’t the only problem in high inflationary environments.
-Your investments have to work harder to hold their value over the long haul.
+And diminishing purchasing power isn’t the only problem during periods of high inflation — your investments have to work harder to hold their value over the long haul.

 “People entering retirement at 65 think they should be all cash or fixed income,” says Kuderna.
 “That money is for when they are 80.
 It can be in the markets and keeping pace with inflation.”

-How to fix it: With inflation soaring, a portfolio checkup may be in order to ensure your investments are allocated properly.
-The goal is a well-diversified portfolio that has just the right amount of risk.
+How to fix it: A portfolio checkup may be in order to ensure your investments are allocated properly.
+The goal is a well-diversified portfolio that has just the right amount of risk based on your age, assets and other factors.

 Unlock Access to AARP Members Edition